North Korea Celebrates National Holiday With New ICBM – What Is The Day Of The Sun?

-April 15, 2017 marks the 105th Day of the Sun celebration in North Korea.
+April 15, 2017, marks the 105th Day of the Sun celebration in North Korea.
 The country began celebrations with parades showcasing their military might in front of Kim Jong-un, North Korea’s supreme leader.
-At the celebratory parade, the North Korean military put on a grandiose display featuring thousands of soldiers in formation, tanks, and most troubling, submarine launched ballistic missiles and larger missiles believed to be intercontinental ballistic missiles (ICBMs).
+At the celebratory parade, the North Korean military put on a grandiose display featuring thousands of soldiers in formation, tanks, and most troubling, submarine-launched ballistic missiles and larger missiles believed to be intercontinental ballistic missiles (ICBMs).

 What is the Day of the Sun?